NVE/satskred/greenness/README.md

 The folder **Case study** contains results from the zonal greenness in the case studies and weather datasets obtained from Varsom-XGEO.
 The **JupyterNotebooks** folder contains the main scripts from the analysis part, utilizing all CSV files in the other folders.

+TIF files of RGB-change detection images and shapefiles of zones/detections can be found on [zenodo.org](https://zenodo.org/record/8009708).

 #TODO: ADD DOI when available!